 Sell Your Hair Salon in South Florida

-- The salon’s cash flow without the sales from the seller’s own clients
+- Determine salon’s cash flow or adjusted owner benefit without the sales from the seller’s own clients.

-As in real estate and as in determining a salon’s value, a good location is of paramount importance.
-In every salon listed and sold by Five Star Business Brokers of South Florida, having a knowledge of which buyers want salons in which specific areas is very helpful.
-Many buyers of salons want the salon to be close to where they live, especially if they are a working stylist.
+As in real estate, a good location is of paramount importance for a hair salon.
+A hair salon location in a busy retail plaza (with plenty of parking) surrounded by dense residential and commercial areas will result in a better valuation.
+Additionally, many buyers of hair salons who plan to be active owner-operators want the salon to be close to where they live.
 They also only want to be in certain areas that better cater to the type of clients they wish to serve.

 Sell Your Salon for the Best Price Possible

-Above all else, the properly defined owner benefit of the salon, lease, and location are the best places to derive a salon’s fair market price.
-Selling a salon should not be a painful experience, and sellers should have their evaluation done properly and have realistic expectations about the selling process.
+All the factors affecting a salon’s valuation must be carefully examined in order to derive the best possible asking price.
+Selling a salon should not be a painful experience, and sellers should have their evaluation done properly and be provided with realistic expectations about the selling process.
 Then they can be free to pursue the next phase of their life.
 Because as Frank said, “The best is yet to come.”